The primary anabolic hormones involved in muscle development are the following:

 - Interval training with rest of 30-60 seconds

 - Bodybuilding exercises that involve single or multiple muscle groups with multiple sets, repetitions, and different exercises.

 Men and women differ slightly in testosterone.
 Women have approximately 15-20% lower testosterone production than men.

 Insulin-like growth factors travel throughout our body and help facilitate the binding of proteins.
 The binding of proteins is important for muscle, nerve, and bone tissue development.

 This hormone stores muscle glycogen from complex carbohydrates.
 It guides glucose into the cells for proper functioning and helps with muscle protein synthesis.

 When we are exercising, our insulin and glucose levels are slightly depleted.
 Insulin has a vital role in your success after your training sessions.
 I call this “The Secret” in the third chapter of my first book, NSG Nutrition Lifestyle.

-NSG Athletes Whey Protein will help elevate our anabolic hormones for more efficient muscle recovery, especially when digested immediately after training.
-After you complete an exercise training session, the body is requesting two food sources: a simple sugar and whey protein.
+Protein's will help elevate our anabolic hormones for more efficiently for muscle recovery, especially when digested immediately after training.

 Smith-Ryan, A. E. & Antonio, J. (2013).
 Sports Nutrition and Performance Enhancing Supplements.
 Linus Learning.